mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 driver.StreamingMetrics.streaming.lastCompletedBatch_totalDelay
 ```

-* When number of active tasks is lower than `number of executors * number of cores`, allocated YARN resources are not fully utilized.
+* When number of active tasks is lower than `number of executors * number of cores`, allocated YARN resources aren't fully utilized.

 ```
 executor.threadpool.activeTasks